Suhas010/Web-Crawler-In-Java/README.md

 # What is the use of crawler ?
 without web crawler search engine would not exist thats the simplest way to explain what is the use of crawler !!

+to run this Java Webcrawler program file you need add JSOUP jar file. you can download JSOUP jar file from https://jsoup.org/download